Grellheist/web-developer-bootcamp-2023/README.md

 # Feedback & Updates
 I am really enjoying the course and all it does provide.
-It is great value if you get it while on promo.
+It is great value if you get it while on sale.

 However, there ARE a few things I dislike about it.
 I heavily dislike the usage of MongoDB in this course.
 Although MongoDB CAN be used in some cases, it